Medical Toxicology

 • Depending on the location and extent of the damage, medical procedures to remove the battery may include endoscopic extraction or surgical intervention.

-• Complications and long-term effects of AAA battery ingestion can be severe, including scarring, malnutrition, and the need for extensive medical treatment.
+• Severe complications and long-term repercussions of AAA battery intake can be scarring, starvation, and the necessity of intensive medical treatment.

 • Preventing accidental ingestion involves safe storage, public awareness, and manufacturer responsibility for product safety.